chocolatey/choco-wiki/Installation-Licensed.md

   ![install/upgrade](https://cloud.githubusercontent.com/assets/63502/13052159/e6d1be92-d3c2-11e5-8856-d7580e51e3b6.png)
  1. That's it!
 You are good to go.

+### How Do I Install The Trial Edition?

+If you've received a trial license, you will also receive a link to download a recent version of the `chocolatey.extension` package.
+You will not be able to install or upgrade the licensed edition through regular means.
+Chocolatey may add the licensed source, but your license will not be recognized on the server.

+ * Follow all of the instructions above except the `choco upgrade chocolatey.extension` command, that will not work with the trial license as the license will not be recognized by the licensed source.
+ * Instead download the `chocolatey.extension` (licensed package) from the provided download link location and remember where you saved it.
+ * Now run this command: `choco upgrade chocolatey.extension --pre --source c:\folder\where\downloaded\nupkg\resides` (or you can use `install` instead of `upgrade`). **Note**: Source location is not `--source c:\downloads\chocolatey.extension.1.8.1.nupkg`, it is `--source c:\downloads`.

 ## Upgrading

 To upgrade the licensed edition just run the following code: